julian-perge/SigilADay/README.md

 This was forked from Cyantist's [repo](https://github.com/ScottWilson0903/SigilADay/) as I wanted to make my own sigils that could be used in the [JSONCardLoader](https://github.com/MADH95/JSONLoaderPlugin)

+## INACTIVE UNTIL FIXED (as of version 1.7.0)

+- Belligerent
+- Hermit

 ## Example with JSONCardLoader

 ### Using these custom sigils in one of your created cards or modify existing cards